mtreviso/deeptagger/README.md

 tagger.save('path/to/model-dir/')
 ```

-You can view all arguments and their meaning by calling `deeptagger.help()`.
+You can view all arguments and their meaning by calling `python3 -m deeptagger --help`.
 Or take a look at the section [arguments](#arguments).